schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 In this chapter you will learn about:

-* How the line follower sensor works
+* How the line-follower sensor works
-* How to use the line follower block
+* How to use the line-follower block
-* How to program the LEDs to shine according to the line follwer status
+* How to program the LEDs to shine according to the line follower status

 ---

 We have covered a lot of details in the previous chapters, but the fun is actually starting now.
-We are going to play around with the line follower sensor.
-This is a module attached to the bottom of the mBot and even though it behaves as one single unit, it actually contains two sensors, like can be seen in the image below, which detect light intensity \(darkness or lightness\) of a color right in front of them.
+We are going to play around with the line-follower sensor.
+This is a module attached to the bottom of the mBot and even though it behaves as one single unit, it actually contains two sensors, as can be seen in the image below, which detect light intensity \(darkness or lightness\) of a colour right in front of them.

 ![](/assets/Img.5.26.1.jpg)